developervick/pyxb/README.md

 # PyXB -- Python W3C XML Schema Bindings

+## Patch
+This fork is patch in last latest official version of pyxb.
+**This fork supports all the versions of python >= 3.10 and python < 3.10.**
+If your projects runs on diffrent versions of python than this fork will work for you.

 ## End-of-life notice

 The last release of PyXB was 1.2.6 dated 2017-09-03, with some patches